oxpig/TNP/README.md

 `TNP --name my_fasta_file --output /path/to/output/directory --file /path/to/my/fasta/file/filename.fasta`

-* For a folder with already available PDB models
+* For a folder with already available PDB models: these structures should NOT contain hydrogens

 `TNP --name my_models --output /path/to/output/directory --models /path/to/my/models`

 For more options and information, run `TNP --help`.